genevaers/Community/tsc/meetings/20210309/20210309-GenevaERS-TSC-MeetingMinutes.md

 This approach results in fewer lines of code for Ian to change.

-Machael and Ian have been discussing this and Ian would like to try this approach (Ian was not available for this meeting)
+Michael and Ian have been discussing this and Ian would like to try this approach (Ian was not available for this meeting)

 This approach was approved.

 Kip placed a summary of the decision in the issue.
 When Ian is available, he can review the comment and close the issue

-## Product Documentation via Gatsby and Markdown
+### Product Documentation via Gatsby and Markdown

 Although Ian was not available to demo his proof of concept documentation site, Andrea got the site working locally following Ian's instructions in the poc's GitHub readme file